ALL images are by the photographer above (free, wild, & unrestrained)

 At present he has well over 1 million slides and digital stock images of these species (and sub-species) in different poses, age groups, and activities.

-His travels have taken him to each state and province on the North American continent, north of Mexico (and Mexico as well), including many trips to Japan, China, Hong Kong, Thailand, and east Asia.
+His travels have taken him to each state and province on the North American continent, north of Mexico (and Mexico as well), including many trips to Japan, China, Hong Kong, Thailand, and eastern Asia, Central America, and South America along with the Bahamas.
 Over the last 70 years have lived in 13 states and 2 foreign countries.

-His most favorite places are Alaska (most favorite), California, southeastern Arizona, Florida, Ohio, Texas, British Columbia, Ontario, and Nova Scotia, Canada, Japan, China, Hong Kong, and Thailand.
+His most favorite places are Alaska (most favorite), California, southeastern Arizona, Florida, Ohio, Texas, British Columbia, Ontario, Nova Scotia, and Newfoundland, Canada, Japan, China, Hong Kong, Thailand, Costa Rica, and Ecuador.

-http://www.tsuru-bird.net (Bird and Mammal Website - including Cetaceans and Others from North America, the Bahamas, Japan, Hong Kong, Thailand, and China)
+http://www.tsuru-bird.net (Bird and Mammal Website - including Cetaceans and Others from North America, the Bahamas, Japan, Hong Kong, Thailand, China, Costa Rica, and Ecuador)

 http://www.tsuru-bird.net/image.htm (Individual Species list / links)